decred/dcrd/crypto/blake256/internal/compress/README.md

 updated to provided several specialized implementations that take advantage of vector extensions in the future.

+The package detects hardware support and arranges for the exported `Blocks` function to automatically use the fastest available supported hardware extensions that are not disabled.

 ## Tests and Benchmarks

 The package also provides full tests for all implementations as well as benchmarks.

+## Disabling Assembler Optimizations

+The `purego` build tag may be used to disable all assembly code.

+Additionally, when built normally without the `purego` build tag, the assembly optimizations for each of the supported vector extensions can individually be disabled at runtime by setting the following environment variables to `1`.

+* `BLAKE256_DISABLE_AVX=1`: Disable Advanced Vector Extensions (AVX) optimizations
+* `BLAKE256_DISABLE_SSE41=1`: Disable Streaming SIMD Extensions 4.1 (SSE4.1) optimizations
+* `BLAKE256_DISABLE_SSE2=1`: Disable Streaming SIMD Extensions 2 (SSE2) optimizations

 ## Installation and Updating